Loading

 Permitted vs. Prohibited by Use Classification

-The Zoning Reader doesn't just check the zoning district — it reads the use table.
+The Zoning review doesn't just check the zoning district — it reads the use table.
 A property zoned SF-1 might permit STRs in one city and ban them in the next.
 Grapevine's Ord.
 2024-007 is an explicit prohibition in the use table.
 That distinction is everything.

 The Investor's Mistake